undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

       - 🤗 MAC address lets you know who the manufacturer is.
 Manufacturer information can give you idea of what kind of OS they run.
 You might get what devices they are running and how they are shipped.
 You can go to the distributor and put some physical keyloggers or sniffers e.g. a Raspberry Pi into a large router/switch.
   - By cross checking them later again, it is possible to identify unauthorized devices.

-### 2. Target acquisition
+### b.
+Target acquisition

-- Done after you scanning and penetration of the perimeter and select a target machine/device
+- Done after scanning and penetrating of the perimeter and selecting a target machine/device
 - Involves vulnerability scans to find vulnerabilities which can be later exploited
 - 📝 Includes:
   - **Active probing assaults**